daronphang/programming-resources/networking/protocols/DHCP.md

 DHCP is strictly concerned with IP address assignment (can also be used for private IP addresses) and the communication of things such as DNS, default gateway,etc. Using DHCP, it reduces client configuration tasks and you have a centralized management.
 NAT is about translating private IP addresses to a public IP address for internet access.

 DHCP and NAT can both be used at the time in a router.
 The router provides private IP addresses to all of your host in the network via DHCP.
 When one of this hosts want to send packets to the internet, this same router will translate the private IP address (previously assigned via DHCP) into a public address using NAT.

+## Local DNS and DHCP

+During DNS resolution, the client browser first contacts its local DNS server to perform DNS resolution.
+The local DNS server address is part of the client's network configuration or is assigned to the client via DHCP.